AnjaliMohammed/emergency_waitlist/README.md

 php -S localhost:8000
 ```

 5. Open your browser and navigate to http://localhost:3000.

+⚠️ WARNINGS:
+- This application cannot be run on university WiFi, as the university WiFi blocks accesses to the Database.
-Ensure cookies are enabled so PHP can communicate correctly with the display.
+- Ensure that you have cookies enabled so PHP can communicate correctly with the Front-End

 # Features